DimiG/myWINscripts/README.md

 This repository dedicated to myOWN Windows scripts I use for daily purposes.

-Repositories divided between Windows and Linux/Mac/UNIX scripts due to an incompatibility with special characters inside the text files and different encodings.
+Repositories divided between Windows and Linux/Mac/UNIX scripts due to an incompatibility with special characters inside the text files and different encoding.

 Scripts description
 -------------------